 Understanding the difference between calendered and cast vinyl is essential for choosing the right sticker for your needs.

-Calendered vinyl is manufactured by pressing PVC through a series of rollers to achieve the desired thickness.
-This process makes it more affordable and suitable for many applications.
-However, calendered vinyl has a "memory" and may shrink slightly over time, especially when exposed to heat.
+Calendered vinyl is manufactured by pressing PVC compound through a series of heated rollers to achieve the desired thickness (typically 70-100 microns).
+Roller pressing reduces production cost compared to casting.
+However, calendered vinyl retains molecular "memory" from the rolling process and may shrink 0.5-1.5% over time, particularly when exposed to heat above 50°C.

 Best Uses for Calendered Vinyl